idiezd2022/mobile_robotics_blog/ObstacleAvoidance.md

 For this third assignment of the course, a local navigation algorithm based on the ***"Virtual Force Field" (VFF)*** has been programmed for a Formula 1 car that moves around the track, avoiding any obstacles along the way.
 To detect obstacles and the boundaries of the track, the car is equipped with a **laser sensor** at the front.
 Additionally, there are several *waypoints* assigned on the track, which serve as *targets* that the car passes through until it reaches the finish line.
 These targets are used to generate an **attractive force vector** that guides the car towards each goal until it completes the lap.
 In this case, we were also asked, as a complementary but not primary task, to make the car as fast as possible, avoiding slow movement.

+**NOTE THAT:** IN ALMOST ALL THE PHOTOS SHOWN IN THIS DOCUMENTATION, THERE IS A PROBLEM WITH THE VECTOR COLORS.
+THIS IS BECAUSE, IN CLASS, THE ORDER OF THE VECTORS WAS UNINTENTIONALLY EXPLAINED INCORRECTLY WHEN PLACING THE FUNCTION TO REPRESENT THE VECTORS.
+THE ONLY PHOTO WITH THE CORRECT COLORS IS THE ONE SHOWN IN THE DESCRIPTION OF MY ALGORITHM.

 # 1. THEORICAL CONCEPTS

 This exercise requires us to implement a local navigation algorithm called the **Virtual Force Field Algorithm**.
 Below is the complete theory regarding this algorithm.